 The main cuisines revolve around Korean BBQ, Chinese, Japanese, Hawaiian, and fast food.
 It's the same five things over and over again.
 If any entrepreneur wants to open up an incredible Mexican or Malaysian restaurant, the opportunity is wide open.
 Some good restaurant choices in Honolulu include: Ono's, Salt, Yakiniku Camelia, Doraku, Morimoto's, and Uncle Bo's.

 Due to high living costs, Hawaii makes it much harder to leave your parents as an adult.
 If you become overly dependent on your parents then it becomes very difficult to stretch to do other things because you're already stretching to survive.

 Everywhere you go in Honolulu, the city is booming with people.
 Tourists are flocking back to the islands in droves now that world economies are back.
-The unemployment rate in Honolulu is only 4.2% compared to the nation’s 7.3% unemployment rate, which is part of the reason why traffic is so horrendous during rush hour.
-Even with all the tech and internet fever in San Francisco, San Francisco’s unemployment rate still lags behind by 1.7% at ~5.9%.
+Even with all the tech and internet fever in San Francisco, San Francisco sometimes doesn't feel as busy.

 All the glory goes to someone who doesn't succumb to temptation when temptation is all around!

 Family Life In Hawaii Is Great